How to stain parawood furniture

 First, ensure the surface is clean and dry.
 I apply the sealant using a high-quality foam brush or a clean cloth, working it into the surface.
 It’s key to use long, even strokes to avoid brush marks.
 I typically apply at least two coats, allowing adequate drying time between applications, following the manufacturer’s guidelines.
 Remember to lightly sand with fine-grit sandpaper between coats to enhance adhesion and achieve a smoother finish.

-See also How to disassemble furniture for a move
+See also How to keep outdoor wood furniture from rotting

 Once the final coat dries, I recommend waiting at least a week before heavy use.
 This allows the finish to fully cure, providing maximum protection for your investment.